Do Go On - 163 - WW2 Badass Audie Murphy

 We talked about the Lion King.

-which I like to call the Lion King.
+Classic film called the Lion King, which I like to call the Lion King.

-I talked about Anton Chekov's The Seagull.
+But last week's episode of Booksheet, I talked about Anton Chekhov's The Seagull.

 I swear I didn't.